mad4j/suicide-linux/README.md

 `rm -f /usr/sbin/busybox`

 ## Learned Lessons
-* excute a command with root privileges only if it is strictly necessary
+* execute commands with root privileges only if it is strictly necessary
-* beware from rm -r commands
+* beware from `rm -r` commands
-* never handle partions handles (such as /dev/sda1)
+* never handle partions handles (such as `/dev/sda1`)
 * never execute untrusted content